verhoevenv/verhoevenv.github.io/_drafts/2015-02-21-apprenticeship-patterns-reading-group.md

 Transitions are noted by others who will give you more responsabilities.
 You don't notice these transistions yourself

 * Apprentice
-​Focused inward, intent on growing your craftsmanship, learn how to learn ​* ​​Journeyman
+Focused inward, intent on growing your craftsmanship, learn how to learn
+* Journeyman
-​​Keep roles of Apprentice
+Keep roles of Apprentice
 + focus on the connections between practicioners
 + responsibility to mentor those around you and to communicate with the rest of the industry
 * Master